-Zantac is an oral capsules consisting of an H2 blocker called ranitidine.
-We carry Zantac in both the brand choice and generic alternative in 150mg and 300mg!
+Zantac is an oral capsule consisting of an H2 blocker called ranitidine.
+We carry Zantac in both the brand choice and generic alternative in 150mg and 300mg.

-Zantac (ranitidine) is effective at treating heart burn because as a H2 blocker, this medication is able to decrease the amount of acid created by the stomach.
-This not only with help with heart burn, but will also relieve symptoms such as stomach pain, difficulty swallowing, and coughs that won’t go away.
+Zantac (ranitidine) is effective at treating heartburn because, as an H2 blocker, this medication is able to decrease the amount of acid created by the stomach.
+This not only help with heartburn, but will also relieve symptoms such as stomach pain, difficulty swallowing, and coughs that won’t go away.